mautic/documentation/en/assets/manage_assets.md

 To create an asset, first establish any categories that may be needed and ensure that they are published - it is not possible to assign assets to unpublished categories.

-Navigate to 'Manage Assets', and click 'New' to begin creating an asset.
+Navigate to 'Components' -> 'Assets', and click 'New' to begin creating an asset.

 ![Create a new asset](/assets/media/assets-newasset.png "Create a new asset")